MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/share-files-hololens.md

 ## Display your OneDrive file in your space

 You can share a OneDrive file with remote collaborators.
 For example, you may want to show them a PDF of the instructions you tried using to resolve the issue.
+All call participants can annotate files just like they annotate your space.

 To display a OneDrive file during a video call, select OneDrive ![OneDrive](media/RAHL_OneDrive.png "OneDrive") (or say “Remote Assist, OneDrive”) and select the file you want to add.
 The file will then pop up as a new slate in your space, but a link to the OneDrive file will not be sent in the chat.
 Your remote collaborators will be able to see the image or PDF file as long as you’re looking at it.
 Supported files include .jpg, bmp, png, tif, pdf, and still gif.